zhangxingshuo/Project-Euler/README.md

 Project Euler solutions written in Java, Python, and Julia

 ## Useful solutions
+Euler #002 has a function that generates the prime factors of a number.

 Euler #004 has a function that tests if a number is a palindrome.

 Euler #007 has the Sieve of Eratosthenes, an efficient algorithm for generating <i>n</i> prime numbers.